MPharm graduate Vivien Yu tells us about her experience of joining RGU through Clearing and why she would recommend Clearing to future students.

 Applying through Clearing does not put you at any disadvantage.
 I had only applied a few weeks before the course started and I ended up making the year group chat to find everyone who was doing the same course as me.
 Most people are in the same boat as you: nervous, excited, anxious to start their university life.
 The staff at RGU are all incredibly supportive and guide you through the process.

 Prior to Clearing I had never visited RGU nor was I familiar with the city of Aberdeen.
 It was really easy to sort out some accommodation and within a week I was able to confidently navigate the city.

 What are you waiting for?
 Find your dream course now.
 I know I did!

-From 5th July 2021, we will be taking applications through Clearing via UCAS.
-It is your opportunity to apply to the Scottish University of the Year even if you don’t get the exact required grades, have not previously applied, or have previously declined our offer.
+From July 2022, we will be taking applications through Clearing via UCAS.
+It is your opportunity to apply to the Top modern university in Scotland* even if you don’t get the exact required grades, have not previously applied, or have previously declined our offer.
 Clearing is open to anyone who does not have a place at university starting this September, or even if you have a place but have changed your mind on the course or university you want to study at.

 We try to take account of all the results and your individual circumstances, and even if your first choice is not available, we may be able to offer you a place on a similar course, so it’s always worth getting in touch.